blepping/ComfyUI-bleh/README.md

 Is it good, or even doing what I think?
 Who knows!
 Both positive and negative scales seem to have positive effect on the generation.
 Low negative scales applied to `cond` seem to make the generation bright and colorful.

 _Note_: Probably only works with SD 1.x and SDXL.
 Middle block patching will probably only work if you have [FreeU_Advanced](https://github.com/WASasquatch/FreeU_Advanced) installed.

+**Note**: Doesn't work correctly with Tiled Diffusion when using tile batch sizes over 1.

 ### BlehBlockOps